Policy and Basic Approach

 6. Training

-In order to ensure that this Policy is incorporated into all Our Group’s business activities and implemented effectively, Our Group will provide appropriate training to our directors, officers, and employees, and will endearvor to ensure that all business partners and other persons who are affected by Our Group's business activities understand this Policy.
+In order to ensure that this Policy is incorporated into all Our Group’s business activities and implemented effectively, Our Group will provide appropriate training to our directors, officers, and employees, and will endeavor to ensure that all business partners and other persons who are affected by Our Group’s business activities understand this Policy.

 7. Dialogue and Consultation with Stakeholders

-In Our Group’s efforts to respect human rights, Our Group will engage in dialogue and consultation with stakeholders, including human rights experts, labor unions, and business partners etc., and will promote comprehensive measures based on specialized knowledge and a wide range of ideas.
+In Our Group’s efforts to respect human rights, Our Group will engage in dialogue and consultation with stakeholders, including human rights experts, labor unions, business partners etc., and will promote comprehensive measures based on specialized knowledge and a wide range of ideas.

 8. Grievance Mechanism